ScaryPoppins/shelfie1/README.md

 ## Step 3
 Now you will complete the edit functionality by saving the changes in the database.

-* Write a put endpoint in your server.
+* Write a PUT endpoint in your server.
     * The endpoint should use a parameter to determine which product to update in the database.
     * The endpoint should use the body to transfer the updated values for the product.
     * The endpoint should respond with the 'all good' status code if the product is successfully updated.